All Products

 If you enable parameter pass-through for HLS encryption in the ApsaraVideo VOD console, the default parameter is MtsHIsUriToken.
 For more information, see Parameter pass-through for HLS encryption.
 Then, set the MtsHIsUriToken value to the ApsaraVideo VOD source by following the preceding code.

-5. Select a download item after preparation succeeds.
+5. Select a download item.

 -(void)onPrepared:(AliMediaDownloader *)downloader mediaInfo:(AVPMediaInfo *)info {